rancher/elemental-docs/docs/label-templates.md

 In this case, annotations may be a better choice since their values are not sanitized.

 ### Selectors for Cluster Provisioning
-The `Label Templates` can be used to generate labels used to indentify and select machines with special hardware properties to form new Kubernetes Clusters.
+The `Label Templates` can be used to generate labels used to identify and select machines with special hardware properties to form new Kubernetes Clusters.

 The labels attached to each [MachineInventory](machineinventory-reference) are eligible to _selector_